commit-live-students/help-center/Commit.live IDE information and troubleshooting tips.md

 # My lesson statuses are not updated on web app.commit.Live although I have done `clive open/test/submit` successfully.

-Some time you have to reload the web lesson page to see the updated lesson statuses.
+Sometime you have to reload the web lesson page to see the updated lesson statuses.

-# "Sign up Now" link in invition mail not working.
+# "Sign up Now" link in invitation mail not working.
 Showing message "Token Expire or invalid.
 You have requested this URI..."

 Sign up invitation mail is valid only for 2 days from the time is has arrived in your mailbox.
 You have to ask for new invitation mail to join at tech@greyatom.com